RohanSWilkho93/irl-reservoir-operations/README.md

-# Decoding Reservoir Operating Policies with Inverse Reinforcement Learning
+# Decoding Reservoir Operations with Inverse Reinforcement Learning

 A collection of inverse reinforcement learning (IRL) methods that **recover the operating policy — and the implied reward — of a real reservoir from its observed